 It is possible to observe this large scope since the 1990s, in many communications from the European Commission concerning cohesion policy and other thematic policy.
 For instance, the Commission issued a communication in 1996 about "cohesion policy and culture" (COM(960) 512 final) and in 1999 about "cohesion and transport" (COM(1998) 806 final).
 More concretely, the Common Agricultural Policy has played a leading role in promoting cohesion between the territories of the Community.
 Article 39 of the Treaty of Rome states that one objective of the Common Agricultural Policy is "to ensure thereby a fair standard of living for the agricultural population, particularly by the increasing of the individual earnings of persons engaged in agriculture" (Article 39, b), Treaty of Rome).
 There has been an evolution since its inception, and the territorial aspect of this policy is more and more present.
 Indeed, since 2003, the second pillar of the Common Agricultural Policy is rural development.
 One objective of this policy is to promote this kind of development with the goal of further enhancing cohesion in the European Union.
 Thus, the European Agricultural Fund for Rural Development is a fund of the Common Agricultural Policy that promotes cohesion.
 On the one hand, it helps to adapt Union agricultural policy to the specificities of its member territories.
-On the other hand, it permits opening up the fund to non-agricultural actors (Berriet-Solliec & Trouvé 2010, 404).
-The role played by the Common Agricultural Policy is therefore needed to foster cohesion, which the cohesion policy is not able to play by itself.
+On the other hand, it permits opening up the fund to non-agricultural actors (Berriet-Solliec & Trouvé 2010, 1.b.i.
+Taking into account the cohesion policy in all 404).
+The role played by the Common Agricultural European policies Policy is therefore needed to foster cohesion, which the cohesion policy is not able to play by itself.
 This shows that all fields, including the Single Market, are concerned with the objective of cohesion.
+When they legislate, European institutions have to care about the regional scales of territories: the idea is that by taking realms of regions, borders, and European integration.
+Nevertheless, it is still a "young" body that can progress further.
+The Committee effectively spotlights regions that were once forgotten in the European construction, and it helps to bring different scales of territories together by familiarising regions with European institutions.
+Moreover, it can play a kind of supporting role for the institutions that are attempting to consider regions' specific needs in their policies.
+1.b.
+Considering regions through a transversal cohesion policy With the emergence of a cohesion policy in the European Union introduced by the "Europe of the regions" trend, European institutions began to become increasingly interested in territories.
+Regions can now take part in the legislative process at the European level with the Committee of the Regions, and the European level tries to more regularly consider and involve the input of regions.
+In every policy they try to implement, they must also take into consideration the cohesion policy and the desires of territories (section 1.b.i).
+However, the cohesion policy is not always the priority of European Union institutions, sometimes leaving regional and territorial concerns to fall to the wayside (section 1.b.ii).
+A significant consequence of the "Europe of the regions" trend has been the establishment of the cohesion policy in the European Union, which has guickly become the European Union's most significant budget item.
+At first.

-When they legislate, European institutions have to care about the regional scales of territories; the idea is that by taking them into account in every policy, it should be possible to reduce disparities between territories and to deepen European integration.
+them into account in every policy, it should be possible to reduce disparities between territories and to deepen European integration.